mpsterprod/Blender-CSGO-Rigger/README.md

 * 10 Start Export!

 # Warning
-This tool does not import or export animation/ only for static models!
+This tool does not import or export animation/ only for models!